OrdnanceSurvey/OS-Open-Names/README.md

 Our specification will extend the Infrastructure for Spatial Information in the European Community (INSPIRE) Geographical Names theme to ensure it’s compliant with European open data initiatives.

+###License

+These demos are released under the Apache 2.0 License